LLNL/ppo_and_friends/README.md

 implementation details that are not directly derived from publications, there should be appropriate comments describing why these choices were made.

-NOTE: documentation is still a work in progress.
+Documentation is a work in progress.

 # Tips And Tricks